AppGalleryConnect/agc-android-demos/applinking/README.md

 ## Result

-## Question or issues
+## Technical Support
-If you have questions about how to use AppGallery Connect Demos, try the following options:
+If you have any questions about the sample code, try the following:
-* [Stack Overflow](https://stackoverflow.com/users/14194729/appgallery-connect) is the best place for any programming questions.
-Be sure to tag your question with appgallery.
+- Visit [Stack Overflow](https://stackoverflow.com/users/14194729/appgallery-connect), submit your questions, and tag them with `AppGallery`.
+Huawei experts will answer your questions.
-* [Huawei Developer Forum](https://forums.developer.huawei.com/forumPortal/en/home?fid=0101188387844930001) AppGallery Module is great for general questions, or seeking recommendations and opinions.
+- Visit the AppGallery section in the [HUAWEI Developer Forum](https://forums.developer.huawei.com/forumPortal/en/home?fid=0101188387844930001) and communicate with other developers.

-If you run into a bug in our samples, please submit an [issue](https://github.com/AppGalleryConnect/agc-demos/issues) to the Repository.
-Even better you can submit a [Pull Request](https://github.com/AppGalleryConnect/agc-demos/pulls) with a fix.
+If you encounter any issues when using the sample code, submit your [issues](https://github.com/AppGalleryConnect/agc-demos/issues) or submit a [pull request](https://github.com/AppGalleryConnect/agc-demos/pulls).

 ## License
-quickstart is licensed under the [Apache License, version 2.0] (http://www.apache.org/licenses/LICENSE-2.0).
+The sample code is licensed under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).